 Sleep disorders can be easily managed once they are properly diagnosed by a qualified Sleep Center.

 The St. Luke’s Cornwall Center for Sleep Medicine

 Getting the Rest You Need

-St. Luke’s Cornwall Center for Sleep Medicine is conveniently located at our Cornwall campus (19 Laurel Avenue).
+St. Luke’s Cornwall Center for Sleep Medicine is conveniently located in both Cornwall and Fishkill.
 Sleep studies are covered by most insurance plans and often do not require a referral.
 We will be happy to answer any questions you may have regarding sleep studies or insurance issues.